leonschreuder/vim-grand/README.md

 Installation
 --------------------------------------------------------------------------------

-If you don't use one already, install a package mangeger plugin like Pathogen or Vundle.
+If you don't use one already, install a package manager plugin like Pathogen or Vundle.
 It makes installing as simple as:

 _Vundle:_